 Low Cost, High Quality Living

 National data reveals that this region comparably offers a low cost of living.
-Our cost of living index value is 90.0 compared to the national average of 100, as tracked by the U.S. Chamber of Commerce’s ACCRA study.
-Our region (Lynchburg Metro) has the lowest cost of living (based on 2nd quarter 2014 survey) composite index in the state.
+Our cost of living index value is 91.9 compared to the national average of 100, as tracked by the U.S. Chamber of Commerce’s ACCRA study.
+Our region has one of the lowest cost of living composite indexes in the state.
 This study tracks food prices, housing costs, transportation costs and utilities.
 According to the data, costs here are much lower than the majority of metros across the U.S.

 - Food, Housing and Healthcare costs well below the national average